mobizt/ESP-Mail-Client/README.md

 * Support TCP session reusage.
 * Support PLAIN, LOGIN and XOAUTH2 authentication mechanisms.
 * Support secured (with SSL and TLS or upgrade via STARTTLS) and non-secure ports.
-* Support mailbox selection for Email reading and searching.
+* Support mailbox selection for Email reading and searching (IMAP).
+* Support mailbox changes notification (IMAP).
 * Support the content encodings e.g. quoted-printable and base64.
 * Support the content decodings e.g. base64, UTF-8, UTF-7, quoted-printable, ISO-8859-1 (latin1) and ISO-8859-11 (Thai).
 * Support embedded contents e.g. inline images, attachments, parallel media attachments and RFC822 message.
 * Support full debuging.
 * Support flash memory (ESP32 and ESP8266), SD and SD_MMC (ESP32) for file storages which can be changed in [**ESP_Mail_FS.h**](/src/ESP_Mail_FS.h).
 * Support Ethernet (ESP32 using LAN8720, TLK110 and IP101 Ethernet modules, and ESP8266 (Arduino Core SDK v3.x.x and later) using ENC28J60, W5100 and W5500 Ethernet modules).
-* Customizable operating configurations (see the examples for the usages)
+* Customizable configurations (see the examples for the usages)